destrex271/LearningNode/lesson-express/README.md

 ###Middlewares:

 It is essentially the code that runs between the process of receiving a request and sending a response.
 All the url routing, authentications and things like the 404 status come under this.

+###Static Files:

+In node we use express to load static files by using a middleware function.

+###MongoDB

+A NoSQL Database that works on the basis of schemas.
+Currently using MongoDB Atlas, a cloud based mongodb system.
+Accessing the database using a connection string and executing operations on it using the mongoose module.